jmarca/calvad_impute_missing/README.md

 download the requirements to run both the node.js/JavaScript, and the R code.

-## JS dependencies

-First, download all the JavaScript and R dependencies using npm.
+## JS and R dependencies

+The package.json of this package and all of its dependencies have been designed so that `npm install` should download and install everything necessary for both R and JS.
 As noted above, make sure you are running npm version 5.3.0 or better.
 To upgrade npm, just run

 ```